 The security plans for individual information systems and the organization-wide information security program plan together, provide complete coverage for all security controls employed within the organization.
 Common controls are documented in an appendix to the organizations information security program plan unless the controls are included in a separate security plan for an information system (e.g., security controls employed as part of an intrusion detection system providing organization-wide boundary protection inherited by one or more organizational information systems).
 The organization-wide information security program plan will indicate which separate security plans contain descriptions of common controls.
 Organizations have the flexibility to describe common controls in a single document or in multiple documents.
 In the case of multiple documents, the documents describing common controls are included as attachments to the information security program plan.
-If the information security program plan contains multiple document, implementation, assessment, authorization, and monitoring of the respective common controls.
+If the information security program plan contains multiple documents, the organization specifies in each document the organizational official or officials responsible for the development, implementation, assessment, authorization, and monitoring of the respective common controls.
 For example, the organization may require that the Facilities Management Office develop, implement, assess, authorize, and continuously monitor common physical and environmental protection controls from the PE family when such controls are not associated with a particular information system but instead, support multiple information systems.